unisoc/documentation/docs/demos/index.md

-# Example Applications
+# Demo Applications

-The UNISOC Zephyr SDK contains possible example applications, which are also referred to as ```profiles```.
+The UNISOC Zephyr SDK contains possible demo applications, which are also referred to as ```profiles```.
 Each profile corresponds to a user scenario.

 ### [W-Fi Repeater](wifi_repeater.md)